bendqh1/misc/windows/stuck_update.md

 No corruption was found anywhere.

-## Windows update troubleshooter finds a problem but doesn't fix it.
+### Windows update troubleshooter finds a problem but doesn't fix it.

 Open **Settings** > **System** > **Recovery**, then under Recovery options, click **Reset this PC** > **Remove everything** > **Local reinstall**.

 This fully resets Windows to factory state without needing a product key.
 Windows 11 will auto-activate after reinstall since the key is tied to the hardware.

+## How to solve that problem?

+Short answer without waffling.
+No emojis and no colorful characters.
+Just a short explanation about what to do.